How to watch The Suicide Squad on HBO Max: Everything you need to know

 First trailer

-The first official trailer for The Suicide Squad will strut in (presumably to a '60s or '70s pop/rock song) on Friday.
-Director James Gunn, whose behind the excellently soundtracked Guardians of the Galaxy movies, teased it -- by pointing out its R-rating.
+The first official trailer for The Suicide Squad landed Friday after director James Gunn teased it Thursday -- by pointing out its R rating.

 Plot and cast